 It’s simple…but not easy to do, but since story structure is the foundation of any and every book, even non-fiction, it’s super important to understand.

-The most compelling books have a strong narrative arc that takes the character or the reader on a journey of transformation.
+The most compelling books, both fiction and nonfiction, have a strong narrative arc that takes the character or the reader on a journey of transformation.
 The good news is that whether you know it or not, you’ve already a strong intuitive sense of it.
 Trust that in yourself as you write.

-This may sound like “duh” super obvious advice, but it’s not.
+This may sound like “duh” super obvious advice, but many people struggle with this step.
 You MUST write in order to finish a book.
 Dreaming of holding your book in your hand, planning out your plot, developing characters or figuring out your framework and messaging are all great.
 But, they will not get you to a completed book.

-In order to finish your book, you have to write it, word by word, scene by scene, section by section, chapter by chapter.
+In order to finish your book, you have to write it, word by word, section by section, chapter by chapter.